 Authors: Rami Mossad Ibrahim, MD, Elisabeth Lauritzen, MD, Frederik Gulmark Hansen med.stud., Magnus Balslev Avnstorp, MD and Rikke Holmgaard, Consultant, Burns Specialist, MD, PhD

-The skin is composed of layers: The epidermis, the dermis, and the sub-dermal tissue.
+The skin is composed three different of layers: The epidermis, the dermis, and the sub-dermal tissue.

-The epidermis is the most superficial layer, which works as a mechanical barrier, preventing both potential pathogens from entering the body and fluid from leaving the body.
+The epidermis is the most superficial layer.
+It works as a mechanical barrier, preventing both potential pathogens from entering the body and fluid from leaving the body.

-The dermis contains collagen and elastin fibers, which give elasticity and strength to the skin.
+The dermis forms the second layer and contains collagen and elastin fibers, providing elasticity and strength to the skin.

-Below the dermis is the subcutaneous layer which mostly consists of adipose tissue and interstitial fluid.
+Below the dermis is the subcutaneous tissue which mostly consists of adipose tissue and interstitial fluid.

 Illustrations: Christian Kaare Paaskesen, med.stud.